hiyouga/LLaMA-Factory/data/README.md

 }
 ```

-where the `prompt` and `response` columns should contain non-empty values, represent instruction and response respectively.
-The `query` column will be concatenated with the `prompt` column and used as input for the model.
+The `query` column will be concatenated with the `prompt` column and used as the user prompt, then the user prompt would be `prompt\nquery`.
+The `response` column represents the model response.

-The `system` column will be used as the system prompt in the template.
-The `history` column is a list consisting string tuples representing query-response pairs in history.
-Note that the responses **in each round will be used for training**.
+The `system` column will be used as the system prompt.
+The `history` column is a list consisting string tuples representing prompt-response pairs in the history.
+Note that the responses in the history **will also be used for training**.

 For the pre-training datasets, only the `prompt` column will be used for training.